trmcdowell/dotfiles/README.md

 2. Install dotfile dependencies linked above

-3. Clone this repo in home directory
+3. Clone this repo into home directory

 4. In ~/dotfiles:<br>
 ```